 |Your first exam attempt must be taken within 24 months of enrolling with AMTRA (otherwise AMTRA will charge a supplementary fee).
 You must have enrolled with AMTRA first before booking your exam – booking a training course with a college is not the same as booking the exam with AMTRA.|

-The examination fee for your first attempt is included in your original enrolment fee.
+The examination fee for your first attempt at the written exams and the viva is included in your original enrolment fee.

-Most candidates are examined separately in the Base Module (written examination, 1½ hours) together with whichever species modules you have chosen:
+Most candidates are examined separately in the Base Module together with whichever species modules you have chosen:

-To become an AMTRA SQP you must pass the Base module, at least one species module, and the viva (oral exam).
+To become an AMTRA RAMA you must pass the Base module, at least one species module, and the viva (oral exam).

-Registered Veterinary Nurses will take just one written exam:
+Alternatively, Registered Veterinary Nurses are required to take just one written exam:

-Those qualifying via the Veterinary Pharmacy Education Programme will have their own series of exams – details from Harper Adams University.
+Those qualifying via the Veterinary Pharmacy Education Programme or the Companion Animal Life Care course will have their own series of exams – details from Harper Adams University.